JetBrains/intellij-sdk-docs/code_samples/code_inspection_qodana/README.md

 ## Subprojects

 - `code_inspection` - a standalone IntelliJ Platform plugin with this inspection
-- `qodana-playground` - a sample project which is validated by Qodana and the custom plugin
+- `qodana_playground` - a sample project which is validated by Qodana and the custom plugin

 ## Building and Running